theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 Since writing my first `print("hello world")` seven months ago, I cannot begin to emphasise just how much my thought process has evolved over this period of time.

-While the goal I had for my sixth month mark was to apply to a highly-selective computer programming [retreat](https://www.recurse.com/){:target="_blank"} in NYC, I gradually came to the conclusion that jumping into such a platform at an early stage of my career is something that I would not be able to make the most out of-- as compared to participating at a later stage.
+While the goal I had for my sixth month mark was to apply to a competitive computer programming [retreat](https://www.recurse.com/){:target="_blank"} in NYC, I gradually came to the conclusion that jumping into such a platform at an early stage of my career is something that I would not be able to make the most out of-- as compared to participating at a later stage.

 One particular [blog](https://colorfulcodesblog.wordpress.com/2016/08/21/recurse-center-application-process/comment-page-1/){:target="_blank"} really consolidated my rationale, and encouraged me to keep seeking for things I otherwise desire in terms of supplementing my self-guided career change.